 The provinces had adopted different land-sale and land-tenure systems, and different schooling and charitable-aid systems.
-New laws in 1877 and 1885 standardised practice in such matters throughout the country (in the case of land law, it took until 1892 until the process was completed).
-Provincial police forces were also combined into the colonial constabulary.
+New laws in 1877 and 1885 standardised practice in such matters throughout the country (in the case of land law, it was not until 1892 that the process was completed).
+Provincial police forces were absorbed by the colonial constabulary.

 The survival of de facto Māori provinces in south-west Taranaki (to 1881), the King Country (to 1884) and Te Urewera (to around 1920) after the abolition of the Pākehā provinces was a transitional phase.
 It was the product of a hiatus in land buying and settler pressure, to which all eventually succumbed when the pressure resumed.

 After the end of provincial government, provinces did not completely disappear.
-Even with the expansion of European settlement they represented for the most part meaningful geographical divisions.
-Labelled ‘provincial districts’, statistical and other information continued to be presented for them until the 1950s.
-For statistical purposes these were replaced by ‘statistical areas’ in the 1961 census.
+Even with the expansion of European settlement, they represented for the most part meaningful geographical divisions.
+They were labelled ‘provincial districts’, and statistical and other information continued to be presented for them until the 1950s.
+Statistical districts were replaced by ‘statistical areas’ in the 1961 census.

 Land districts and education boards

 Land districts closely followed the former provincial boundaries, especially in the South Island.
-In the North Island, where the settlement frontier expanded until the 1920s, there was subdivision.
+In the North Island, where the settlement frontier continued expanding until the 1920s, there was subdivision.
 Two new land districts – North Auckland and Gisborne – were formed in 1919 and 1922 respectively.

 Education boards also followed provincial boundaries for the most part.
 However, Whanganui and South Canterbury both gained their own boards in 1877.

-Through the 20th century most organisations described their regional entities as provinces, for instance the Farmers Union (later Federated Farmers) and the Rugby Football Union.
+Through the 20th century most organisations – including the Farmers Union (later Federated Farmers) and the Rugby Football Union – described their regional entities as provinces.

 Provinces and regions